robinmaiwald/rotsys-extended-sat/README.md

 -goodOcta      : Given a lower bound (L) -> This ensures there are atleast L crossings in all induced octahedrons default value is 1
 -octaFix       : Given a value (k)       -> This ensures there is at least one induced octahedron with k crossings
--goodCross     : Given a value (k)       -> This ensures there are at least k good (4-color) crossings when you connect a Kn - I with an apex vertex, I is a perfect matching
+-goodCross     : Given a value (k)       -> This ensures there are at least k good (4-color) crossings when you connect a Kn - I with an apex vertex - I is a perfect matching

 _______________________________________________________________________________________________________________________________________________________